conda/ceps/cep-1.md

 CEP is to be pronounced `/sep/`.

 If you still have doubts about how to actually pronounce it, here is a reference (we accept UK and US pronunciations): https://dictionary.cambridge.org/dictionary/english/cep

+## Conda capitalization standards

+For the capitalization standards for conda, see the [README](https://github.com/conda-incubator/ceps/blob/main/README.md).

 ## References